What are you looking for?

 A veterinarian certificate is required indicating rabies vaccination and health status.
 Certificates must be issued no less than 30 days or more than one year prior to entry.
 We also highly recommend that you check with your airline carrier for additional requirements.

-Traveling with Pets Official Regulations
+Travelling with Pets Official Regulations

-When calling a Belgian number from abroad, always dial 00 + country code 32 + city code:
+When calling a Belgian number from abroad, always dial: 00 + country code 32 + city code:

 Calling within BelgiumWhen calling a Belgian number within the country always dial (0) + city code + number.